 Goals, objectives, and specific implementation actions needed to manage deer at Catoctin Mountain Park are established for the next 15 years; therefore, the analysis period used for assessing impacts is up to 15 years.
-The impact analysis for each alternative is based on the principles of adaptive management, which of this plan, the regrowth of forest species and renewal of forest tree cover such that the natural forest sustains itself without human intervention.
+The impact analysis for each alternative is based on the principles of adaptive management, which would allow the National Park Service to change management actions as new information emerges from monitoring the results of management actions and ongoing research throughout the life of this plan.

+For the purposes of this plan, the regrowth of forest species and renewal of forest tree cover such that the natural forest sustains itself without human intervention.